 With the ignition switch in the ACCESSORY position and the radio OFF, press the CD Eject and Time buttons simultaneously for 3 seconds.
-The first four digits of the twelve-digit ESN/SID number will be displayed.
+The first four digits of the twelve-digit ESN/SID number will display.
 Press the SEEK UP button to display the next four digits.
-Continue to press the SEEK UP button until all twelve ESN/SID digits have been displayed.
-The SEEK DOWN will page down until the first four digits are displayed.
+Continue to press the SEEK UP button until all twelve ESN/SID digits display.
+The SEEK DOWN will page down until the first four digits display.
 The radio will exit the ESN/SID mode when any other button is pushed, the ignition is turned OFF, or 5 minutes has passed since any button was pushed.